ThePhD/future_cxx/technical specification/C - defer/defer.typ

 }
 ```

-#example() It is not defined if defer statement#index[defer statement]s will execute if the exiting / non-returning functions detailed previously#index("program termination") are called.
+#example() It is not defined if defer statements#index[defer statement] execute their deferred blocks if the exiting / non-returning functions detailed previously#index("program termination") are called.

 ```c
 #include <stdlib.h>